Leaking/Hunter/README.md

 [ASM](https://asm.ow2.io/) and [Gradle Transform API](http://tools.android.com/tech-docs/new-build-system/transform-api).
 It provides a set of useful, scalable plugins for android developers.
 You can use Hunter to develop more plugins to monitor your app, enhance 3rd-dependency, enhance android framework.
-Plugins based on Hunter support incremental and concurrent compile, so you don't need to afraid of extra build time.
+Plugins based on Hunter support incremental and concurrent compile, so you don't need to be afraid of extra build time.

 ## Some useful plugins based on Hunter